Would a Tory-Reform electoral pact really be ‘unassailable’?

 What is to stop such a deal happening?

 Students of more recent history will point to the failure of the Social Democratic Party to break through the first-past-the-post voting system after breaking away from Labour in 1981.
-Despite riding high in opinion polls – including periods matching and overtaking the two main parties – the SDP, in alliance with the Liberals, won 26 per cent of the vote in the 1983 election but only 23 seats.
+After riding high in opinion polls – including periods when it matched or overtook the two main parties – the SDP, in alliance with the Liberals, won 26 per cent of the vote in the 1983 election but only 23 seats.
 Labour, on 28 per cent, lost badly to the Tories but retained 209 seats.

 But Kemi Badenoch does not need to be a historian to know that a deal with Farage, who has pledged to destroy the Tory party, would be risky.